AchilleSalaun/starter-academic/content/home/coffee.md

 ---

-The recent pandemic definitely taught us that social relationships are precious both from a personal and scientific point of view.
+The recent pandemic definitely taught us that social relationships are precious from both a personal and scientific point of view.
 Therefore, here are some topics I would be happy to discuss if we meet around a cup of coffee (it can be a glass of water as well)!

 <div class="clearfix">
   <div class="txt-container-l">
-    Of course, we can chat about <strong>research</strong>.
+    Naturally, we can chat about <strong>research</strong>.
     I would be glad to know more about your current works and answer any of your questions about mine
     (but you can already start by asking them there :point_right: